Career Opportunities

-Graduates from the STAPS departments have some of the highest employment rates.
-In fact, more than 95% of STAPS Master’s alumni found a job within 30 months of graduating.
+Graduates of the STAPS departments are among those with the highest employment rates.
+In fact, more than 95% of STAPS Master’s alumni had found a job within 30 months of graduation.

-When it was first established, the STAPS program was primarily designed to prepare students for careers as physical education teachers.
+When it was first established, the STAPS program was primarily designed to train physical education teachers.
 In the 2000s, the number of teaching positions was reduced by 70%.
 STAPS departments were then forced to diversify their career paths by creating new specializations.
 Today, competitive exams for teaching positions are taken by only a small minority of students enrolled in STAPS departments.

-Graduates of the UFR STAPS are prepared for a wide range of careers in sports, physical activity, and movement.
+Graduates of the UFR STAPS program are prepared for a wide range of careers related to sports, physical activity, and movement.

 Specialization in Adapted Physical Activity and Health